TyongKim/ERD2/MDOF_linear_bridge/README.md

 2. Generate_bridges.py: This code is designed to generate different kinds of bridges.
 A total of 3-, 4- ,5- , 6- span bridges.
 The structural characteristics of the bridge system is saved in the "generated_MDOF_systems" folder.

-2. Construct_SDOF_database.py: This code is designed to perform modal anlaysis.
+3. Construct_SDOF_database.py: This code is designed to calcualte the responses of each mode of structural systems.
+The peak displacement and acceleration are caluclated and saved in the file.
+One needs OpenSees program.
+Plase put your OpenSees program in the same folder.
+Or you can specify the location of the OpenSees file in the "i_SDOF.py" script.

+perform modal anlaysis.
 In other words, this code let you calculate the peak responses of each mode.

 3. Construct_MDOF_database.py: This code is desinged to perform

 1. Construct_SDOF_database.py: This code is designed to construct a database containing the structural responses of various single-degree-of-freedom (SDOF) systems.
 It utilizes a 300-step period and 50-step damping coefficient.
 To execute this code successfully,